-8Use "a" instead of 'an' if the following word doesn't start with a vowel sound, e.g. 'a sentence', 'a university'
+&lt;sup>9Use "a" instead of 'an' if the following word doesn't start with a vowel sound, e.g. 'a sentence', 'a university'

-$^{^9\}mathrm{Add}$ a space between sentences

-14Did you mean "specifying"?
-Or maybe you should add a pronoun?
-In active voice, 'allow' + 'to' takes an object, usually a pronoun.

-• HTML:
+$^{14}\mathrm{Use}$ a smart closing quote here: """.

-Add JSON-LD structured data to the book's HTML files.

-- LaTeX: fix rendering of part/chapter (part previously displayed as chapter and its first chapter as part) - EPUB: - Fix .rule so it is centered despite KOBO CSS injection. - $-\frac{\text{Fix}^{16}}{\text{resources/images inclusion}}$ when they are symlinks to the actual file.
+- proofread.grammalecte and proofread.grammalecte.port allow respectively to enable grammar checking with Grammalecte and (optionnally) to specify the port to connect. - tex.margin.left, tex.margin.right, tex.margin.bottom and tex.margin.top are new options that allow to specify margins for LaTeX/PDF outputs. - tex.paper\size was renamed tex.paper\size. - HTML: - Add JSON-LD structured data to the book's HTML files. - Bugfixes: - LaTeX: fix rendering of part/chapter (part previously displayed as chapter and its first chapter as part) - EPUB: - \ Fix .rule so it is centered despite KOBO CSS injection. - Fix resources/images inclusion when they are symlinks to the actual file.

-This release includes a few new features, such as the possiblity to include Markdown files as section/subsections and not only as chapter, experimental support for superscript and subscript, and yet more experimental support for writing interactive fiction.
+This release includes a few new features, such as the possibility to include Markdown files as section/subsections and not only as chapter, experimental support for superscript and subscript, and yet more experimental support for writing interactive fiction.